 ASM Level Checks for Optimal Seizure Control During Pregnancy

-Monthly monitoring of anti-seizure medication (ASM) levels is an important tool for minimizing the possibility of seizures during pregnancy.
-Pregnancy can increase ASM clearance, and the extent of clearance changes will vary from patient to patient, so frequent monitoring and adjustment of medication dosages can help maintain optimal seizure control and support the safety and health of both patient and fetus.
+Monthly monitoring of anti-seizure medication (ASM) levels is an important tool for minimizing the possibility of seizures worsening during pregnancy.
+Pregnancy can increase ASM clearance, and the extent of clearance changes will vary by type of ASM and from patient to patient, so frequent monitoring and adjustment of medication dosages helps maintain optimal seizure control and support the safety and health of both patient and fetus.

 This page will provide information and resources to guide clinicians in monitoring ASM levels and making dosage adjustments based on ASM blood levels, also called therapeutic drug monitoring, and seizure frequency.